-Parents are the ones who shape the child's personality, offer the child role-models and benchmarks.
+Parents are the ones who shape the child's persona 7/2, offer the child role-models and benchmarks.
 The interaction between parents and children is an indispensable factor for the normal development of the child, the family being a communication system, and the development environment of the child from the earliest years [6].